 - A one-page summary of the text you are proposing to translate.
 What is the text about, and what argument does it offer?
 Who wrote the text, and what are some of their other significant writings, including any others available in English?
 Where, when, and in what language was the text originally published, and in what context?
 Approximately how many words is the text?
+(Please ensure your text is not longer than approximately 4,000 words in English.)
 Your summary should address these questions.

 - A one-page statement of significance outlining the reasons why you have selected this text to propose.
 We are flexible and open to your own interpretation of why the text you propose is relevant to be considered art-related.
 What is its significance for readers and researchers interested in modern and contemporary art of Southeast Asia?
 What historical and/or methodological and/or stylistic insights does it offer?
 How will readers and researchers working in Southeast Asia benefit from having access to this text in English?
 Your statement of significance should address these questions.